reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 }

 ```
-Next, we wrap the form variables in a `LinkedMultiValueMap` object and use this to create the `HttpEntity` class.
+Here we have sent three form variables `sku`, `name`, and `brand` in the request.
+Then we are invoking the `postForEntity()` method to get the response in `ResponseEntity` object.

-## Configuring the RestTemplate
+## Configuring the Http Client in RestTemplate
 The simplest form of `RestTemplate` is created as a new instance of the class with an empty constructor as seen in the examples so far.

 As explained earlier, `RestTemplate` uses the class `java.net.HttpURLConnection` as the HTTP client by default.
-However, we can switch to another HTTP client library like Apache HttpComponents, Netty, OkHttp, etc by calling `setRequestFactory()` method on the class.
+However, we can switch to another HTTP client library like Apache HttpComponents, Netty, OkHttp, etc. We do this by calling the `setRequestFactory()` method on the class.

 In the example below , we are configuring the `RestTemplate` to use [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/index.html) library.
-For this, we first need to add the client library as a dependency :
+For this, we first need to add the client library as a dependency.

+Let us add a dependency on the `httpclient` module from the Apache [HttpComponents](https://hc.apache.org) project:

 ```xml
     <dependencies>